Read-The-Question/rtq-review/src/pages/md/ragpapers/topicpapers_tnumber_16_g0.md

 $= 705000$

-The total number of digits after the decimal point is two,Let's account for the decimal point now.
+The total number of digits after the decimal point is two.Let's account for the decimal point now.

 $= 7050$